Frankford Self-Guided Tour

 Frankford Self-Guided Tour Read More »

 The Shawnee Trail was later used by soldiers, explorers, cowboys, and pioneers.
 The deep meadows, now called the “Wagon Yard,” around Hall’s Branch made an ideal resting place for trail drivers to bed their cattle for the night and for pioneers to camp during their journey.
 W.C.
-McKamy would sell firewood and water to the
+McKamy sold firewood and water to the settlers

-Hundreds of years ago, Native Americans and buffalo formed the wide Shawnee Trail that ran from southwestern Texas past Austin, Waco, and Dallas, eventually crossing the Red River, then through Oklahoma and on to Kansas and Missouri.
+Hundreds of years ago, indigenous people and buffalo traveled the wide Shawnee Trail that ran from southwestern Texas past Austin, Waco, and Dallas, eventually crossing the Red River, then through Oklahoma and on to Kansas and Missouri.
 At Dallas, the trail cut a wide swath in the vicinity of present-day Preston Road, making it the

 5. Hall’s Branch and Indian Springs Read More »

 Frankford Cemetery was the burial site for members of the Frankford community and the surrounding area.
-Burials continue today.
 Many of those buried today are descended from early Frankford ancestors.
 It is believed that indigenous people were laid to rest at or near what is now called Frankford Cemetery.
-The earliest known unmarked grave (1862)
+The earliest known unmarked grave (1862) is that of

 4. Frankford Cemetery Read More »

 This small building was completed in 2023 through donations and includes two restrooms and a multi-purpose meeting room/office/staging area for guest musicians and brides.
-Legacy House provides the opportunity to host school groups, weddings, and events such as Christmas on the Prairie.
+The Legacy House hosts school groups, weddings, and events such as Christmas on the Prairie.

 In 1896, local builder Phil Hamer began the construction of Frankford Church.
 Some of the wood used in the building project came from a previous Frankford church that had been destroyed by a tornado.
 John L. Mckamy had saved some of the wood from the first church in his barn until the community could rebuild.